kaosagnt/ansible-everyday/README.md

     ansible_rpm-install-repo - install a 3rd party RPM repository
-    ansible_rpm-is-rpm-installed - find out if an RPM is installed on a remote host ansible_rpm-list-files - list the files of an RPM package ansible_rpm-setup-nano - set up the nano editor and config file ansible_rpm-setup-shells - install a shell RPM eg tcsh and profile files. ansible_rpm-whatprovides - find which RPM package provides a file
+    ansible_rpm-is-rpm-installed - find out if an RPM is installed on a remote host ansible_rpm-list-files - list the files of an RPM package ansible_rpm-setup-shells - install a shell RPM eg tcsh and profile files. ansible_rpm-whatprovides - find which RPM package provides a file